Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Introduction

 \section{Introduction}

-Countless methods in machine learning and data science rely on comparing probability distributions.
-Whether it is to measure errors between parametric models and empirical datasets or to produce statistical tests, a recurring problem is to define loss functions that could faithfully quantify the discrepancy between two probability measures $\pi$ and $\pi'$.
-Divergences and metrics between probability distributions are frequently used to address this problem and are at the core of numerous works, ranging from signal processing \citep{kolouri_2017}, generative modeling \citep{arjovsky17a,pmlr-v84-genevay18a}, supervised and semi-supervised learning \citep{Frogner_2015,solomon14}, fairness \citep{pmlr-v97-gordaliza19a}, two-sample testing \citep{JMLR:v13:gretton12a} or in information theory \citep{Liese}.
-An important issue is the choice of such a metric, as finding a suitable one is delicate and often depends on many criteria such as its associated topology, its computational cost, the type of the problem being considered, the task at hand \dots\ Consequently it is often of great interest to understand the links/relationships between them. \emph{Integral Probability Metrics} (IPMs) introduced by \citep{Mueller1997IntegralPM} (see also \citep{sriperumbudur2009integral,Bharath}) offer an important class of distances that take the following form:
+Countless methods in machine learning (ML) and data science rely on comparing probability distributions.
+Whether it is to measure errors between parametric models and empirical datasets or to produce statistical tests, a recurring problem is to define loss functions that could faithfully quantify the discrepancy between two probability distributions $\pi$ and $\pi'$.
+Divergences and metrics are frequently used to address this problem and are at the core of numerous works, ranging from signal processing \citep{kolouri_2017}, generative modeling \citep{arjovsky17a,pmlr-v84-genevay18a}, supervised and semi-supervised learning \citep{Frogner_2015,solomon14}, fairness \citep{pmlr-v97-gordaliza19a}, two-sample testing \citep{JMLR:v13:gretton12a} or in information theory \citep{Liese}.
+The choice of such a metric is an important issue, as finding a suitable one is delicate and often depends on many criteria such as its associated topology, its computational cost, the type of the problem being considered, the task at hand \dots\ Consequently it is often of great interest to understand the links/relationships between them. \emph{Integral Probability Metrics} (IPMs) introduced by \citet{Mueller1997IntegralPM} (see also \citealp{sriperumbudur2009integral,Bharath}) offer an important class of distances that take the form